Palestinians rush to buy food and struggle under strikes as Israel readies possible ground operation

 The Israeli government is under intense public pressure to topple the militant group rather than continuing to try to bottle it up in Gaza after four previous conflicts ended with Hamas still firmly in charge of the territory.
 Israel has mobilized 360,000 reservists, massed additional forces near Gaza and evacuated tens of thousands of residents from nearby communities.

-The Israeli military said overnight strikes targeted Hamas' elite Nukhba forces, including command centers used by the fighters who attacked Israel on Saturday, and the home of a senior Hamas naval operative that it said was used to store unspecified weapons.
+Israel captured the West Bank, along with Gaza and east Jerusalem, in a 1967 war.
+The Palestinians want all three territories for their future state, but there have been no peace talks in over a decade.

-Another airstrike killed a commander with the Islamic Jihad armed group in his family home in the northern town of Beit Lahia, according to media linked to the group.
-And a commander from a small, leftist militant group was also killed in a strike, along with some of his relatives, the group's media said.
+In Gaza, the Israeli military said overnight strikes targeted Hamas' elite Nukhba forces, including command centers used by the fighters who attacked Israel on Saturday, and the home of a senior Hamas naval operative that it said was used to store unspecified weapons.
+Other airstrikes killed commanders from two smaller militant groups, according to media linked to those organizations.

-“Right now we are focused on taking out their senior leadership,” Hecht, the military spokesman, said.
-"Not only the military leadership, but also the governmental leadership, all the way up to (top Hamas leader Yehia) Sinwar.
-They were directly connected."
+“Right now we are focused on taking out their senior leadership,” Hecht, the military spokesman, said of Hamas.
+"Not only the military leadership, but also the governmental leadership, all the way up to (top Hamas leader Yehia) Sinwar."

 The Hamas-run Interior Ministry said Israeli strikes demolished two multistory houses without warning, killing and wounding “a large number” of people, mainly civilians.
 Hamas has threatened to kill hostages if Israel strikes Palestinian civilians without warning.